Jacob-Guglielmin/ImmuneIT/README.md

 </h1>

 ## 🖋️ Introduction
 ImmuneIT is a cybersecurity web-application for growing businesses in healthcare, designed to be used by both managers and employees.
+In Canada, **48%** of healthcare breaches were in the healthcare industry and we have created an affordable solution for clinics to train their staff about cybersecurity risks in healthcare.

 Built @ <a href="https://www.ubcbiztech.com/">ProduHacks 2024</a>.